haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/base-integration/module-configuration.md

 For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code; add your customizations in a separate {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %}.

-You can use the [sample Magento_SamplePaymentGateway module](https://github.com/magento/magento2-samples/tree/master/sample-module-payment-gateway) files as basis for your custom module structure and files.
+You can use the [sample Magento_SamplePaymentGateway模块](https://github.com/magento/magento2-samples/tree/master/sample-module-payment-gateway) files as basis for your custom module structure and files.

 ## Specify your module dependencies

 Your custom payment integration module must have at least the following dependencies:

-- Magento_Sales module: to be able to get order details
+- Magento_Sales模块: to be able to get order details
-- Magento_Payment module: to use the Magento payment provider gateway infrastructure
+- Magento_Payment模块: to use the Magento payment provider gateway infrastructure
-- Magento_Checkout module: to be able to add the new {% glossarytooltip 422b0fa8-b181-4c7c-93a2-c553abb34efd %}payment method{% endglossarytooltip %} to {% glossarytooltip 278c3ce0-cd4c-4ffc-a098-695d94d73bde %}checkout{% endglossarytooltip %}.
+- Magento_Checkout模块: to be able to add the new {% glossarytooltip 422b0fa8-b181-4c7c-93a2-c553abb34efd %}payment method{% endglossarytooltip %} to {% glossarytooltip 278c3ce0-cd4c-4ffc-a098-695d94d73bde %}checkout{% endglossarytooltip %}.
 If you do not plan to use it on the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} checkout, this dependency is not required.

 Specify these dependencies in your `composer.json` and `module.xml` files.